mike-lischke/vscode-antlr4/README.md

 ## Release Notes

-### 0.0.1

-Initial vscode-antlr4 project.

-### 0.2.0
+###1.0.1 (Jan 2, 2017)
+Some finetuning in the extension package to make it really work without manual tweaking.

+###1.0.0 (Jan 1, 2017)

+* Rework of the code - now using Typescript.
+* Adjustments for reworked antlr4-graps nodejs module.
+* Native code compilation is a matter of the past, so problems on e.g. Windows are gone now.
+* No longer considered a preview.

+###0.4.1

+* Bug fix (node module reference).
+* Corrected version number

+###0.4.0

+* Updated the symbol handling for the latest change in the antlr4-graps module.
+We now also show different icons depending on the type of the symbol.
+* Updated prebuilt antlr4-graps binaries for all platforms.
+* Quick navigation has been extended to imports/tokenvocabs and lexer modes.
+* The symbols list now contains some markup to show where a section with a specific lexer mode starts.
+* Fixed also a little mishighlighting in the language syntax file.
+* Added a license file.

+###0.3.7

+Added a demo animation.

+###0.3.4

+Marked the extension as preview and added prebuild binaries.

+###0.3.0

+Additions and updates for publishing the extension.

+###0.2.0

 * full setup of the project
 * added most of the required settings etc.
 * included dark theme is complete

-### 0.3.0

-Additions and updates for publishing the extension.

-### 0.3.4

-Marked the extension as preview and added prebuild binaries.

-### 0.3.7

-Added a demo animation.

-### 0.4.0

-- Updated the symbol handling for the latest change in the antlr4-graps module.
-We now also show different icons depending on the type of the symbol.
-- Updated prebuilt antlr4-graps binaries for all platforms.
-- Quick navigation has been extended to imports/tokenvocabs and lexer modes.
-- The symbols list now contains some markup to show where a section with a specific lexer mode starts.
-- Fixed also a little mishighlighting in the language syntax file.
-- Added a license file.

-### 0.4.1

-- Bug fix (node module reference).
-- Corrected version number

-### 1.0.0

-- Rework of the code - now using Typescript.
-- Adjustments for reworked antlr4-graps nodejs module.
-- Native code compilation is a matter of the past, so problems on e.g. Windows are gone now.
-- No loger considered a preview new.
+###0.0.1

+Initial vscode-antlr4 project.